Omrid1994/intro_to_control_lecs/_sources/Chapter2.md

-# Linear Time-Invariant Control Systems
+# Chapter 2: Linear Time-Invariant Control Systems

 A linear time-invariant (LTI) control system $\Sigma$ is given  by the